HOME

 Frederica, Duchess of York (1767 - 1820) who had a residence in Oatlands, Weybridge was a high profile figure in high society circles and had become a popular benefactress.
 She was the only daughter of King Frederick William II of Prussia and married Prince Frederick, Duke of York and Albany in 1791 whereupon she moved to Oatlands.
 The marriage was shortlived although the Duchess continued to live in Oatlands for thirty years.
 The Duchess was buried in Weybridge Old Church.
 Her tomb today can be found on the left-hand side of the path linking Church Street to St James Church.

 The monument was re-erected in Weybridge in 1822 by voluntary subscription after the death of the Duchess of York two years previously.
+The landlord of the Ship Inn by Monument Green organised coillection of the donated funds.
 The Dial Stone, now deemed to be too heavy to be returned to its original position at the top of the column, was replaced with a ducal coronet.

 Ye poor, suppress the mournful sigh,